Man who killed lover’s husband gets work release

 Smart died a week before he and Pamela could celebrate their wedding anniversary.

 Pamela Smart was convicted of conspiracy to commit murder, being an accomplice to first-degree murder and witness tampering.
 She was sentenced to life in prison without the possibility of parole and has maintained she had nothing to do with plotting her husband’s murder.

 The other three teens were convicted of murder conspiracy or accomplice charges.

-The case was tabloid fodder and led to books and movies, including the 1995 film “To Die For,” which starred Kidman as a television personality who enlists three teens to kill her husband.
+The case was tabloid fodder and led to books and movies, including the 1995 film “To Die For,” which starred Kidman as an aspiring television personality who enlists three teens to kill her husband.